BlueBrain/hpcbench/docs/campaign.rst

 A dictionary to add environment variables.
 Any boolean values; true, false, yes not, need to be enclosed in quotes to ensure they are not converted to python True or False values by the YAML parse.
+If specified, this section supersedes environment variables emitted by benchmark.

 .. code-block:: yaml
   :emphasize-lines: 5